Every time you want to access Binance.com or log In to your account, please pay attention to the security recommendations below:

 Don’t enable API if you’re not going to use it.

-Users may be attacked by phishing website via search engine referrals, browser plugins/extensions, third-party, or invalid apps that might try to steal your API access/private key.
+Users may be attacked by phishing websites via search engine referrals, browser plugins/extensions, third-party, or invalid apps that might try to steal your API access/private key.

 - Risky search engine referrals.
 Navigate users to phishing websites.